web1992/read/activemq/activemq-chapter-05.md

 | SELECTOR      | VARCHAR(250) | The selector of the durable subscriber                                                             |
 | LAST_ACKED_ID | Integer      | The sequence ID of last message received by this subscriber                                        |

-For durable subscribers, the LAST_ACKED_ID sequence is used as a simple pointer into the ACTIVEMQ_MSGS and enables messages for a particular durable subscriber to be easily selected from the ACTIVEMQ_MSGS table.
+For durable subscribers, the `LAST_ACKED_ID` sequence is used as a simple pointer into the `ACTIVEMQ_MSGS` and enables messages for a particular durable subscriber to be easily selected from the `ACTIVEMQ_MSGS` table.

-The lock table, called ACTIVEMQ_LOCK, is used to ensure that only one ActiveMQ broker instance can access the database at one time.
+The lock table, called `ACTIVEMQ_LOCK`, is used to ensure that only one ActiveMQ broker instance can access the database at one time.
 If an ActiveMQ broker can’t grab the database lock, that broker won’t initialize fully, and will wait until the lock becomes free, or it’s shut down.